shoprunback/openflow/README.md

 OpenFlow is a Python library which lets you handle data flows into your application.
 It uses pandas.DataFrame as its primary tool.

-You can find a basic introduction to OpenFlow [here](https://blog.lapw.at/serverless-data-fetching-stack-openfaas-openflow/).
+You can find a basic introduction to OpenFlow in the first part of [this blog post](https://blog.lapw.at/serverless-data-fetching-stack-openfaas-openflow/).

 ## Usage